Chart Color Schemes

 Pemulwuy demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Pemulwuy's educational attainment exceeds national and state averages.
-Among residents aged 15+, 43.1% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are most prevalent at 28.7%, followed by postgraduate qualifications (11.7%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 27.0% of residents holding such qualifications – advanced diplomas (12.4%) and certificates (14.6%).
+Pemulwuy's educational attainment exceeds national averages.
+Among residents aged 15+, 43.1% have university qualifications compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are most common at 28.7%, followed by postgraduate qualifications (11.7%) and graduate diplomas (2.7%).
+Vocational credentials are also prevalent, with 27.0% of residents holding such qualifications, including advanced diplomas (12.4%) and certificates (14.6%).

 Frequently Asked Questions - Education